GripenNG/FlightTrackerLive/README.md

 **Release notes**

 V3.0:
-- Added i%3 (for color cycling)
+- Added i%3 on lines 121, 130 (for color cycling)
-- Added dropdown menu for selecting callsigns (not working yet)
+- Added dropdown menu on line 75 for selecting callsigns (not working yet)

 **Objective**